About Us

 Editors and Teacher Advisors 2020- 2022

-Cherry Sanford, Teacher
+Cherry Sanford, Teacher and Parent

 For thirty years, Cherry had a wide range of teaching experiences in both public and private schools spanning Grades K-12.
 Teaching mostly at the elementary level, she has had high school and middle school experience as well.
 In addition to full time teaching positions, she has been a teacher’s assistant and substitute (both daily and long-term) in numerous classrooms in Hawaii, California, and Utah.
 For several years, she home-schooled her own elementary-aged children.
 Cherry was key in making the content understandable for parents and other teachers on this website.
 Mahalo Cherry for all those Tuesdays with Joyce O’connor editing content.